cloud-gov/pages-core/README.md

 - `NODE_ENV`: The node environment where the app should run.
 When running in Cloud Foundry this should always be set to production, even for the staging environment
 - `APP_ENV`: The application environment in which the app should run.
 Valid values are `production` and `staging`.
 - `LOG_LEVEL`: Sets the log level for the app.
-- `NPM_CONFIG_PRODUCTION`: This should be set to true in Cloud Foundry to prevent NPM from installing dev dependencies
+- `NPM_CONFIG_PRODUCTION`: This should be set to true in Cloud Foundry to prevent Yarn/NPM from installing dev dependencies
 - `NODE_MODULES_CACHE`: This should be set to true in Cloud Foundry to prevent caching node modules since those are vendored by Federalist
 - `APP_NAME`: The name of the Cloud Foundry application
 - `APP_COMAIN`: The hostname where the application runs in Cloud Foundry